captn3m0/sushigo/README.md

 1. Scoring of individual rounds and final scoring (desserts)
 2. Setup for 2-5 players
+3. Chopsticks are supported, using the extra sushi go call
+4. Pick-and-pass

-Chopsticks are not yet implemented, and neither is the pick-pass mechanism.
-There are rigorous tests for the scoring algorithms though.
+There are rigorous tests for the scoring algorithms as well.

 You can find the complete rules at [the gamewright website][rules].